imandyie/react-native-airbnb-clone/README.md

 ## How to use
 - Clone
 - Run `npm install` in the terminal
-- Run on IOS or Android projects in emulator
+- Run on iOS or Android projects on emulator

 ## Login details
 - email: web@imandy.ie